reimagined/resolve/packages/resolve-redux/README.md

     * `resolverArgs`

   * #### `stopReadModelSubscriptionRequest`
-    Requess stopping a Read Model subscription.
+    Requests stopping a Read Model subscription.
 It takes the object with the following required arguments:
     * `queryId`

   * #### `stopReadModelSubscriptionSuccess`